A graph-based formalism for surface codes and twists: Graph embeddings from oriented rotation systems

-We begin with an oriented rotation system $R_O=(H_O,\nu,\epsilon)$ and show how to obtain the graph embedding that it corresponds to, in this section.
+Next, we show how to get a graph embedding on an orientable manifold starting from an oriented rotation system $R_O=(H_O,\nu,\epsilon)$.
 Recall that the rotation system gives rise to a set of vertices $V$, edges $E$, and faces $F$, which are orbits of $\langle \nu \rangle$, $\langle \epsilon \rangle$ and $\langle \nu \epsilon \rangle$ respectively.
 The graph specified by $R_O$, consists of vertices and edges labeled by the elements of $V$ and $E$ respectively (in a bijective fashion), so we can use the notation $G(V,E)$ to denote the graph without any ambiguity.
-The vertex-edge adjacency matrix of $G$ satisfies $a_{ve} = 1$ if and only if $v \cap e \neq \emptyset$, for any $v \in V$ and $e \in E$.
-As mentioned in Section~\ref{subsec:oriented-rotation-systems}, property (ii) of Definition~\ref{def:oriented_rotation_system} guarantees that $G$ is connected.
+A vertex $v \in V$ and edge $e \in E$ are adjacent if $v \cap e \neq \emptyset$.
+One notes that property (ii) of Definition~\ref{def:oriented_rotation_system} guarantees that $G$ is connected.

 In addition to specifying the graph connectivity, $R_O$ also specifies an embedding of $G$, where the faces of the graph embedding are in bijection with the elements of $F$ --- this justifies the use of the notation $G(V,E,F)$ to denote the graph embedding.
 We will now briefly sketch how to obtain this embedding starting from $R_O$.
 For this we establish some additional notation: for every half-edge $h\in H_O$, let $[h]_\nu \in V$ be the unique vertex that contains $h$ and, likewise, let $[h]_\epsilon \in E$ be the unique edge that contains $h$.
 Adjacency of vertices, edges and faces for oriented rotation systems are defined by non-trivial intersection (just as for general rotation systems), so for e.g. a vertex $v$ and a face $f$ are adjacent if and only if $v \cap f \neq \emptyset$.